vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 ---

-## US16 - Create request on advertisement
+## US16 - Create ReservationAttempt on advertisement
-- **Endpoint**: `POST /advertisements/{id}/requests`
+- **Endpoint**: `POST /advertisements/{id}/ReservationAttempts`
-- **Description**: As a client, I want to create a request on an advertisement so that I can request the item being donated.
+- **Description**: As a client, I want to create a ReservationAttempt on an advertisement so that I can ReservationAttempt the item being donated.
 - **Permissions/Role**: Client
 - **Acceptance Criteria**:
-    - The request must be made to an advertisement with active status.
+    - The ReservationAttempt must be made to an advertisement with active status.
-    - The system should notify the advertisement owner when a request is made.
+    - The system should notify the advertisement owner when a ReservationAttempt is made.
-    - A client cannot create multiple requests for the same advertisement.
+    - A client cannot create multiple ReservationAttempts for the same advertisement.
-    - The owner of the advertisement cannot be able to made request to their own advertisements.
+    - The owner of the advertisement cannot be able to made ReservationAttempt to their own advertisements.

 ---

-## US17 - View request
+## US17 - View ReservationAttempt
-- **Endpoint**: `GET /advertisements/{adId}/requests/{requestId}`
+- **Endpoint**: `GET /advertisements/{adId}/ReservationAttempts/{ReservationAttemptId}`
-- **Description**: As a client, I want to view the details of a request so that I can track its status and relevant information.
+- **Description**: As a client, I want to view the details of a ReservationAttempt so that I can track its status and relevant information.
-- **Permissions/Role**: Client (requester or advertisement owner)
+- **Permissions/Role**: Client (ReservationAttempter or advertisement owner)
 - **Acceptance Criteria**:
-    - The requester can view the details of their own requests.
+    - The ReservationAttempter can view the details of their own ReservationAttempts.
-    - The advertisement owner can view requests made to their advertisements.
+    - The advertisement owner can view ReservationAttempts made to their advertisements.

 ---

-## US18 - View my list of requests
+## US18 - View my list of ReservationAttempts
-- **Endpoint**: `GET /users/{userId}/requests`
+- **Endpoint**: `GET /users/{userId}/ReservationAttempts`
-- **Description**: As a client, I want to view the list of requests I have made on advertisements so that I can track their status and manage them
+- **Description**: As a client, I want to view the list of ReservationAttempts I have made on advertisements so that I can track their status and manage them
 - **Permissions/Role**: Client
 - **Acceptance Criteria**:
-    - The client should be able to view a list of requests they have made on advertisements ordered by descending date.
+    - The client should be able to view a list of ReservationAttempts they have made on advertisements ordered by descending date.
-    - Each request should display its status.
+    - Each ReservationAttempt should display its status.
-    - Clicking on a request should show its details and the associated advertisement.
+    - Clicking on a ReservationAttempt should show its details and the associated advertisement.

 ---

-## US19 - View requests on my advertisements
+## US19 - View ReservationAttempts on my advertisements
-- **Endpoint**: `GET /users/{userId}/advertisements/requests`
+- **Endpoint**: `GET /users/{userId}/advertisements/ReservationAttempts`
-- **Description**: As a client (advertisement owner), I want to see the list of requests made on my advertisements so that I can track interest and respond accordingly.
+- **Description**: As a client (advertisement owner), I want to see the list of ReservationAttempts made on my advertisements so that I can track interest and respond accordingly.
 - **Permissions/Role**: Client (advertisement owner)
 - **Acceptance Criteria**:
-    - The client should be able to view all requests received for each of their advertisements.
+    - The client should be able to view all ReservationAttempts received for each of their advertisements.
-    - Clicking on a request should allow the client to respond (accept/reject).
+    - Clicking on a ReservationAttempt should allow the client to respond (accept/reject).

 ---

-## US20 - Update request status
+## US20 - Update ReservationAttempt status
-- **Endpoint**: `PATCH /advertisements/{id}/requests/{id}/status`
+- **Endpoint**: `PATCH /advertisements/{id}/ReservationAttempts/{id}/status`
-- **Description**: As a client, I want to change a request so that I can canceled my request or decline/accepted/conclude a request made to my advertisement.
+- **Description**: As a client, I want to change a ReservationAttempt so that I can canceled my ReservationAttempt or decline/accepted/conclude a ReservationAttempt made to my advertisement.
-- **Permissions/Role**: Client (requester or advertisement creator)
+- **Permissions/Role**: Client (ReservationAttempter or advertisement creator)
 - **Acceptance Criteria**:
-    - The only editable field is the request status.
+    - The only editable field is the ReservationAttempt status.
-    - Only the requester or the advertisement owner can update the status of the request.
+    - Only the ReservationAttempter or the advertisement owner can update the status of the ReservationAttempt.
     - The system should notify the involved parties when the status changes.
     - When the status is changed to finished the advertisement status is changed to finished.
-    - It must only exist a request with status donated per advertisement.
+    - It must only exist a ReservationAttempt with status donated per advertisement.
-    - Request with donated, canceled and rejected status cannot be changed by anyone.
+    - ReservationAttempt with donated, canceled and rejected status cannot be changed by anyone.
-    - The requester can change is request to canceled.
+    - The ReservationAttempter can change is ReservationAttempt to canceled.
-    - The advertisement owner can change the pending requests to rejected.
-It can also change a pending request to accepted, but it must only exist one accepted request per advertisement.
+    - The advertisement owner can change the pending ReservationAttempts to rejected.
+It can also change a pending ReservationAttempt to accepted, but it must only exist one accepted ReservationAttempt per advertisement.
-    - Changing a request to donated closes the corresponding advertisement (advertisement status must be updated to closed)
+    - Changing a ReservationAttempt to donated closes the corresponding advertisement (advertisement status must be updated to closed)
 ---